Chadwick Boseman’s Death Announcement Becomes Twitter’s Most-Liked Tweet Ever

 The death announcement is also vastly popular in terms of its retweets.
 The post ranks number four atop the most retweeted posts of all time with over 3.1 million shares, falling behind two tweets from Japanese billionaire Yusaku Maezawa and Carter Wilkerson, the now-famous tweeter who was on a quest to receive a year worth of free chicken nuggets from Wendy’s.

-Chadwick’s death announcement continues to bring in likes and re-tweets as the hours tick by, as users continue to pile in their condolences in the comment section.
+Chadwick’s death announcement continues to bring in likes and re-tweets as the hours pass, and users continue to pile in their condolences in the comment section.

 The post is also one of the most-liked ever on Instagram, landing in the number four spot behind the World Record Egg account, Kylie Jenner and XXXTentacion.
 The announcement from Chadwick’s family currently has over 18.1 million likes on the platform.